Published on 12 August 2026

 Interest-Only Structure

 Traditional business loans require monthly principal and interest payments.
 Revolving credit charges interest only on outstanding balances.
+A revolving credit facility allows repayment of the principal at any time before expiration.

 Monthly Payment Example: